 Car accidents can happen to anyone, at any time.
-And while many people are lucky enough to walk away from an accident, this doesn’t necessarily mean that they’ve escaped injury and don’t need medical attention.
+And while many people are lucky enough to walk away from an accident, this doesn’t necessarily mean that they’ve escaped car accident injuries and don’t need medical attention.
 In fact, medical providers agree that a great many symptoms — including symptoms that indicate serious underlying conditions — don’t manifest themselves until days, and even weeks, after a car crash.
 Unfortunately, this is especially true in cases of traumatic brain injury.

 The brain is the most complex organ in the body.
 Although it only weighs around three pounds, it’s made up of one hundred billion nerve cells, each connected in ways that ensure that no two brains are alike.
 This uniqueness is the reason why brain impairment and injury manifests itself differently in each individual.
 Likewise, the brain’s complexity is the reason why a person can walk away from a car accident, yet still, unknowingly have a serious brain injury that requires immediate medical attention.

 According to the Centers for Disease Control, motor vehicle crashes are the third leading cause of traumatic brain injuries in the US.
 A traumatic brain injury (TBI) is caused either by a bump or blow to the head or by a jolting body hit that causes the head to move quickly and forcefully back and forth.
 A TBI can include any type of brain injury, from a mild concussion with no lasting effects, to an impact injury that causes permanent, life-changing brain damage.

 The most common type of traumatic brain injury is a concussion.
 Because concussions aren’t usually classified as life-threatening, they’re often regarded as a “mild” type of injury; but even a mild concussion can have serious effects, especially if it’s left untreated.
 Likewise, a concussion can affect multiple regions of the brain, making it even more problematic — and even potentially dangerous.